jinjagit/chess/README.md

 ### To do next:
   * basic ui elements (in progress)
-  * covert draws by 3-fold repetition & 50-move rule to advice with 'claim draw' option
   * add draw by agreement & resign buttons (with confirm / cancel pop up(s))

 Note: At the moment, to run this (after downloading this repository), you'll need Ruby installed.
 Then, open a terminal, navigate to the root folder of the downloaded repository, and enter; <code>ruby chess.rb</code>